A Look At Shanti Pereira's Career Highlights, Stats, Net Worth And More

 A quick look at Shanti Pereira’s net worth

-The Singaporean track and field athlete also has a few brand endorsement deals in her portfolio that contribute greatly to her net worth.
-The most prominent of them is her endorsement deal with Hugo Boss, a German fashion brand.
-Pereira featured in an advertisement campaign for Hugo Boss in 2021 that saw the fashion brand collaborate with American clothing manufacturer Russell Athletic for a baseball-inspired fashion range.
+The Singaporean track and field athlete also has a few brand endorsements in her portfolio that contribute to her net worth.
+The most prominent of these is her endorsement deal with Hugo Boss, a German fashion brand.
+Pereira was also featured in an advertisement campaign for Hugo Boss in 2021 that saw the fashion brand collaborate with American clothing manufacturer Russell Athletic for a baseball-inspired fashion range.

-Mackenzie McDonald: What The Young Athlete’s Net Worth And Career Highlights Look Like
+Mackenzie McDonald: Looking At The Young Athlete’s Net Worth And Career Highlights

 A Look At Vijay Singh’s Net Worth And Career Highlights